zpinto/learn-flaskRESTful-dev-deployment/README.md

 python app.py
 ```

-## Starting MongoDB
+## Starting and Logging Onto MongoDB

 Starting MongoDB is different based on the system that you are using.

-If you downloaded mongodb-communtiy using brew, follow the steps bellow to start or stop the service:
+If you downloaded mongodb-communtiy using brew, follow the steps below to start or stop the service:

 ```
 brew services start mongodb-community